vedph/gve-doc/model/diplomatic.md

     - `position`: this is just a string.

 >A timeline can be easily transformed into a set of instructions for GSAP.
 Essentially, a tween is created with the timeline's function corresponding to its type (`to`, `from`, `fromTo`), which gets as parameters selector, vars and position from the corresponding tween's properties.
 In tweens, both label and note have no usage, except facilitating the users work in editing the timeline.

+## Symbolic Approach

+While the graphical approach provides a faithful representation of visuals, for scalability reasons it is better fit to a flow where imaging is managed with some level of automation.
+For instance, in a HTR-based scenario one could leverage the regions defined by this process to support the digitization of signs and their connection with operations.

+Anyway, especially those scholars more versed in traditional philology having to redraw non-textual signs on top of the facsimile and manually position text on it (via features like `x` and `y`) would be time-consuming, and possibly distracting when they mostly focus on text.

+Also, it could be interesting to provide a more computable, and thus more abstract, representation of visuals, so that one could also analyze the distribution of their features among carriers and their relationship with their meaning.
+A specific visual representation might be typical of a period, a set of documents, a hand, etc; and from a paleographic point of view, one might be even interested in collecting, classifying, and quantifying the distribution of signs with their meanings.

+So, an alternative approach has been designed, whose model relies on operation features and on a sort of catalog of visuals with their animations.